nmshd/documentation/_docs_integrate/create-attributes-for-peer.md

 If the Recipient agrees to the creation of one of the Attributes offered by the Sender, it can accept the associated CreateAttributeRequestItem contained in the Request for creating Attributes.
 The [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) must be used for that.
-The acceptance of a CreateAttributeRequestItem leads to the creation of a corresponding [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) or [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails).
+The acceptance of a CreateAttributeRequestItem leads to the creation of a corresponding [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute).
 The `content` of the LocalAttribute is the underlying `attribute` of the CreateAttributeRequestItem.
-Depending on whether an IdentityAttribute or a RelationshipAttribute is created and the ownership, it is referred to as either an [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) or a [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute).
+Depending on whether an IdentityAttribute or a RelationshipAttribute is created and the ownership, it is referred to as either an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute), an [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) or a [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute).
+If the underlying `attribute` of the accepted [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) is an IdentityAttribute, [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) associated with the created OwnIdentityAttribute will additionally be created for the Recipient beforehand.
 Based on the created LocalAttribute, an appropriate AcceptResponseItem of type [CreateAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#createattributeacceptresponseitem) is generated, which incorporates the `id` of the LocalAttribute in its `attributeId` property.
 This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for creating Attributes that will be transferred to the Sender.
-If the underlying `attribute` of the accepted [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) is an IdentityAttribute, an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) will additionally be created for the Recipient beforehand.

 ### Reject a CreateAttributeRequestItem